square/in-app-payments-flutter-plugin/README.md

   for testing recommendations.

 ## Sample applications
-* **Quick start flutter app:** You can learn how the In-App-Payments Flutter plugin is used by [getting started with the example app], a quick-start Flutter app that lets you take a payment after completing 5 simple set up steps.
+* **[Quick start flutter app]:** You can learn how the In-App-Payments Flutter plugin is used by [getting started with the example app], a quick-start Flutter app that lets you take a payment after completing 5 simple set up steps.
 * **Quick start backend app:** The [In-App Payments Server Quickstart](https://github.com/square/in-app-payments-server-quickstart) takes the nonce created by the flutter app and uses it to create a payment credited to your Square account.
 Use this backend sample to quickly create a complete payment flow.

 ## License